 And finally, if you are looking for a local Christmas tree, think about this …

-Have you considered taking a trip to a real Florida Christmas tree farm and cutting down your own or buying a homegrown farm raised tree?
+Have you considered taking a trip to a real Florida Christmas tree farm and cutting down your own or also buying a homegrown farm-raised tree?

 There are many Florida farms that plant, harvest and sell Florida grown trees.
-In Florida, look for these varieties: Red Cedar, Virginia Pine, Sand Pine, Spruce Pine, Arizona and Leyland Cypress.
+In Florida, look for these varieties: Red Cedar, Virginia Pine, Sand Pine, Spruce Pine, Arizona, and also Leyland Cypress.
 All thrive in our Florida climate.

-If you are near the Ocala National Forest, the Forest Service will be selling Christmas tree permits to those who want to cut down their own tree.
-Now through December 23rd a $7.00 tree permit can be purchased to cut your own, and you will receive a map to the designated tree cutting area.
+If you are near the Ocala National Forest, the Forest Service will be selling Christmas tree permits to those who want to also cut down their own tree.
+Now through December 23rd, a $7.00 tree permit can be purchased to cut your own, and you will also receive a map to the designated tree cutting area.

 And don’t forget, if there is not a Christmas Tree Farm in your area, most locally owned plant nurseries have potted smaller trees for sale that you can purchase, then plant in your own yard or give to a friend.

-Try something new this year by keeping it natural, it’s good for Florida.
+Try something new this year by keeping it natural, it’s also good for Florida.